xyzmaps/xyz-documentation/docs/cli/basic-features.md

 ```

 If your space contains a few hundred to a few thousand features, you can open the space in geojson.tools, a data preview tool, using `show -w`.
-Larger spaces can be previewed in [Space Invader](space-invader/index.md), a Tangram-based tool from Data Hub Labs, using `show -v`, and features like H3 hexbin and quadbin clustering can be used to visualize even larger spaces.
+Larger spaces can be previewed in [Space Invader](space-invader/index.md), a Tangram-based tool from XYZ Maps Labs, using `show -v`, and features like H3 hexbin and quadbin clustering can be used to visualize even larger spaces.

 > #### Note